 When the desired balance has been achieved, you can save the settings as a single User Preset.
 When using the Clarity tool, it makes sense to create a small library of User Presets as the fast rendering between them on-screen is well-suited to displaying the subtle differences between the different settings.

 If a layer mask has been made on an image, set the sliders to desired values and then switch between the method options to gauge the effect of each.
 Use the clone variant option to make a variant group, then use the compare variant option as the favorite to compare each one before saving the tool’s settings as a user preset.

 - Select the image in the browser.

 - Go to the Layers tool.

-- Select the Draw Mask from the foot bar menu or select the brush (B) and draw over the skin areas.
+- Select the Draw Mask from the foot bar menu or select the brush with the keyboard shortcut B and draw over the skin areas.
 Consider avoiding or removing the mask around eyes and lips.

 - Go to the Clarity tool.

 - In the Method drop-down menu, select either the Natural or Classic option.